Esri/cookiecutter-spatial-data-science/{{cookiecutter.project_name}}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── docker             <- A folder containing Dockerfiles.
+Could also contain images, but don't check them in.
+    |
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries